Running the analysis

 Unless you want to specifically override the colors generated, it’s usually easier to add information to the default

 ncov files, so that you can benefit from all the information already in those files.

 There are a few steps where sequences can be removed:

 - During the

-- Samples which are included in the exclude file are removed
+- Samples that are included in the exclude file are removed

-- Samples which fail the current filtering criteria, as defined in the
+- Samples that fail the current filtering criteria, as defined in the

 parameters.yamlfile, are removed.
 You can modify the snakefile as desired, but currently these are: